tommywilczek/flower-shop/README.md

 Followed the guide in this [Medium article for TDD in Angular](https://medium.com/@johncol/test-driven-development-and-angular-9110d62ce7ec)

 - First, I need to show the list of all flowers
-  - Generate component show-flowers
+  - Generate component `show-flowers`
   - Create a service to fetch the flowers
-    - Write a test in show-flowers calling this service that hasn't been created yet
+    - Write a test in `show-flowers` calling this service that hasn't been created yet
-    - Generated FlowerService
+    - Generated `FlowerService`
-    - Write a test calling FlowerService's getAllFlowers method that doesn't exist yet and expecting a Flower object that is an Observable (because it's being called asyncronously) that doesn't exist
+    - Write a test calling `FlowerService`'s `getAllFlowers` method that doesn't exist yet and expecting a `Flower` object that is an Observable (because it's being called asyncronously) that doesn't exist
-    - Create a Flower model
+    - Create a `Flower` model
-    - Create getAllFlowers method in FlowerService that returns an empty array for now
+    - Create `getAllFlowers` method in `FlowerService` that returns an empty array for now
     - Next, we know that the list of flowers will be fetched from an external source, a rest API, but as our application grows we don’t know if this will always be true, eventually we may need to get this list from the browser cache, IndexedDb, or again, an http resource.
-We don’t want to deal with these matters in the FlowersService, so we will delegate this responsibility to a FlowersRepository.
+We don’t want to deal with these matters in the FlowersService, so we will delegate this responsibility to a `FlowerRepository`.
 It will know where to get the flowers from.
-    - Create FlowersRepository to get the flowers from the database
+    - Create `FlowerRepository` to get the flowers from the database
-    - Since the FlowerService now depends on FlowersRepository, we want to isolate the service, so we'll use a `Jasmine spy` that allows us to configure mock objects instead of the real ones from FlowerRepository
+    - Since the `FlowerService` now depends on `FlowerRepository`, we want to isolate the service, so we'll use a `Jasmine spy` that allows us to configure mock objects instead of the real ones from `FlowerRepository`
     - Next, let’s test that the service returns a list of flowers with a name to display, an number of petals, and scent.
-We'll do this by having our spy of FlowerRepository's getRawFlowers function return the list we tell it to.
+We'll do this by having our spy of `FlowerRepository`'s `getRawFlowers` function return the list we tell it to.
+    - The final requirement for `flower-service` is that the list should only contain flowers that are in stock.
+Let's create a new attribute called `inStock` in the `RawFlower` model (test-driven, of course)